Shailer Park

 Shailer Park features high concentrations of family households, with a higher-than-average median household size

-Family households account for 83.3% of all households, including 42.0% couples with children, 29.5% couples without children, and 10.9% single parent families.
-Non-family households constitute the remaining 16.7%, with lone person households at 14.8% and group households making up 2.0%.
-The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.8.
+Family households compose 83.3% of all households, including 42.0% couples with children, 29.5% couples without children, and 10.9% single parent families.
+Non-family households account for 16.7%, with lone person households at 14.8% and group households comprising 2.0% of the total.
+The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households